 The Cariboo Regional District has hired a Recovery Manager, Stephanie Masun, on contract to the end of March 2018.
-She started Friday, October 27.
-She will be working in conjunction with other Recovery Managers around the region and in neighbouring regions, to collect and coordinate information on recovery resources, connect residents to those resources and learn more about the economic and social impacts facing the region and its residents going forward.
+She started Friday, October 27, 2017.
+She is working in conjunction with other Recovery Managers around the region and in neighbouring regions, to collect and coordinate information on recovery resources, connect residents to those resources and learn more about the economic and social impacts facing the region and its residents going forward.

 If you need assistance, call or email the Recovery Manager for information on available resources, supports and services.
 Individual and group meetings will be planned as needed with community members and support organizations.
 Contact Stephanie at firstname.lastname@example.org or 1-866-759-4977.